Out of Province Student Studying in Canada

 Important: Please review specific program requirements to determine what information needs to be included with your application.

 Applications received with a time-stamp after 11:59 p.m. on the deadline date will be considered only after all regular applications have been reviewed, if at all, and only if space is still available within the College.

 Proficiency in English

-For more information on the courses and services available to students requiring English language support, please visit the Plan for Success page of our website.
+For more information on the courses and services available to students requiring English language support, please visit the Student Support page of our website.

 Current regulations stipulate that all students must take two French courses in order to complete CEGEP Diploma requirements.
 All applicants must be completing Secondary V or equivalent level French.
-French placement at Marianopolis is based on Secondary IV and V high school grades for Français langue seconde and Français langue maternelle.
+French placement at Marianopolis is based on grade 10 and grade 11 high school grades.
 If the grade information is incomplete, you will be required to write a placement test after admission to the College.